FailAcademy/learning/web-dev-foundation/_slides/03-js/02-intro-to-js-slides.md

 4. Arithmetic and comparison operators
 5. Conditionals and loops
 6. Accessing elements on a page
-7. Including scripts on a webpage and debugging
+7. Including scripts on a webpage

 ---
 template: inverse